 Placemaking Project status

-We have teamed up with the University of Newcastle to develop creative ideas for the space using information provided by the community.
+In 2019 we held workshops with local schools to develop creative themes for the space.
+This was followed up with a community place-warming session on-site to gather ideas from the community.
+We have also teamed up with the University of Newcastle to develop creative ideas for the space using this information provided by the community.
 This collaborative approach builds on research undertaken by the University on urban heat island effect.
-The community will have the opportunity to view concept ideas and vote on their favourite later this year with completion planned for early 2020.